 “Captain Blood” is the “internal name” of the Wole Soyinka, co-founder and spiritual head, of the Pyrates Confraternity (PC) also known as the National Association of Seadogs (NAS).
 Soyinka is more affectionately addressed internally as “Capoon Blood” or “CB” (its abbreviation), a name which also well known to the general public.
-The PC is the internal image of the organisation and NAS is the public image creating some interesting bifurcations within.
-What is most unusual about the name Capoon Blood is its elusive origins.
+The PC is the internal representation of the organisation and NAS is the public perception creating some interesting bifurcations within.
+What is most unusual about the name Capoon Blood is its obscure origins.

-In addition to ‘bad guy’ names, the PC also adopted ‘inverse meaning’ names that simply meant the total opposite of their literal meanings to Pyrates.
+Furthermore, with ‘bad guy’ names, the PC also adopted ‘inverse meaning’ names that simply meant the total opposite of their literal meanings to Pyrates.
 This has to be seen as having both individual and collective motivations.
-On an individual level, internal names like “Forgotten Corpse” or “Second Death” would actually mean a happy healthy living man; the name “Soft Bones” would be given to a Pyrate who is very strong physically; “Scarface d’ Terrible” would be given to a peaceful, non-smoking, teetotal gifted with consummate tolerance; and “Ebenezer Scrooge” would invariably be given to a generous jolly member.
-Collectively, the aforementioned names would internally indicate to all Pyrates and remind them that they should always seek to promote each other’s well-being, health and safety; united they are strong; they do not tolerate criminal or decadent activities within their ranks; and that they promote a convivial, sharing and merry spirit in their midst, respectively.
+On an individual level, internal names like “Forgotten Corpse” or “Second Death” would mean a happy healthy living man; the name “Soft Bones” would be given to a Pyrate who is very strong physically; “Scarface d’ Terrible” would be given to a peaceful, non-smoking, teetotal gifted with consummate tolerance; and “Ebenezer Scrooge” would invariably be given to a generous jolly member.
+Collectively, the aforementioned names would internally indicate to all Pyrates and remind them that they should always seek to promote each other’s well-being, health and safety.
+Or their strength in unity and brotherhood.
+Or their (former) intolerance of criminal or decadent activities within their ranks.
+Or their promotion of a convivial, sharing and merry spirit among their brethren.

-It is most unlikely that the reasons for the introduction of inverse meaning names into the PC are still practiced today in any dimension whatsoever.
+It is most unlikely that the reasons for the introduction of inverse meaning names into the PC are still practised today in any dimension whatsoever.
 Inverse meaning names are derived from a cornerstone of the Prates 4-7 Creed, “Against [Moribund] Convention”.
-Originally, if it was hypocrisy and convention to give good names and good characterisation of people who were actually bad and inimical to the fostering of a just society, it was better to adopt bad reverse meant names but also consistently deliver humane, moral and good services/acts to society.
+Originally, if it was hypocrisy and convention to give good names and good characterisation of people who were bad and inimical to the fostering of a just society, it was better to adopt bad reverse meant names but also consistently deliver humane, moral and good services/acts to society.
 No more days like those!
 NAS has shiploads of awkward conventions of its own.

 Pyrates also got named after major events that were widely reported in the news.
 There are also rare names that are truly African in origin.
 This has been a major surprise to many.
 NAS looks like a proxy-Western organisation no matter how you look at it.
 A recent expository book and the very first of its kind on the PC written by Dolapo Sikuade titled The Theatrical Aesthetics of Wole Soyinka & The Pyrates Confraternity portrays PC / NAS as a “post-colonial” entity.
 Whatever the reservations about the book are, right here it is limited to names.
 It is evident the Treasure Island is not post-colonial and neither are the names of Pyrates nor their various Chapters.